AndrewJBateman/angular-news-app/README.md

 * Angular httpClient used to get data from a news API.

-* Updated to latest Angular 7 version with all dependency conflicts resolved.
+* Updated to latest Angular 8 version with all dependency conflicts resolved.

+* angular material theme improved upon - now has white action buttons in the footer.

 ## Status & To-Do List

-* Status: Simple working app that gets API news data and displays it in a format suitable for viewing on a phone.
+* Status: Working.
+Gets API news data and displays it in a format suitable for viewing on a phone.
 User can select the news source from  menu.

-* To-Do: improve UI to resize better so Dev tools screen can be opened properly.
-Photo sizing not quite right - images are sometimes distorted to fit fixed size.
+* To-Do: improve UI: photo sizing not quite right - images are sometimes distorted to fit fixed size.

 ## Inspiration